Msglet Join the waitlist

 Fix a typo in a name or a phone number without leaving the table.
 Search is diacritic-insensitive — type γιοτα and you'll find Γιώτα, Γιότα, ΓΙΏΤΑ.
 Sounds small.
 Saves an hour.

-Smart CSV merge.
+Smart import merge.

 Multi-week workflow, persisted.